 - As a result, only about 1-11% of patients fulfil the criteria.

-Cochrane is uncertain as to whether lower doses of thrombolytics are safer or if there is any advantage to intra-arterial over intravenous routes of administration.
-Intra-arterial treatment tends to be used for posterior stroke but it is still uncertain if it is superior.
+Cochrane is uncertain as to whether lower doses of thrombolytics are safer or if there is any advantage to intra-arterial over intravenous routes of administration .
+Intra-arterial treatment tends to be used for posterior stroke but it is still uncertain if it is superior .
 The important point is early recovery of flow and the vertebrobasilar system appears to take longer to recover.
+In the majority of its recommendations for stroke thrombolysis, NICE cites intravenous administration - there are no circumstances in which they specifically recommend intra-arterial administration.

 Contra-indications for thrombolytic treatment